Wage Hour and Overtime

 free case evaluation

 You and your family deserve tailored advice delivered with compassion.
 Let us guide you through your options so you can move forward with your life.
 We are happy to travel to meet with you if you cannot make it to our offices.
 Hablamos español.

 No matter which type of industry you work in, you deserve fair compensation for your time on the job.
 To help protect this right, California has very strict laws about how employees receive payment for any regular and overtime hours they work.
 Whenever employers don’t follow these regulations, employees are eligible to recover their lost wages through legal action.

 Why Choose Us as Your Lawyer

-When it comes to protecting your rights as an employee, the attorneys of Rafii & Nazarian, LLP, are ready to support you.
+When it comes to protecting your rights as an employee, the attorneys at Rafii & Associates, P.C. are ready to support you.
 From your initial consultation all the way to the resolution of your case, you can count on us for:

 - Ongoing updates and open communication about your case from your attorney.

 - Over 75 years of combined experience as a firm in wage-hour and overtime employment laws.

 - 24/7 availability, so that you can contact us whenever your case necessitates it.

 For attorneys who will represent your best interests, contact us for a free consultation.